-The follow maximum ving transition planning procedures are employed for participants who will reach the waiver's age limit.
-Specify: Appendix B: Particip pant Access and Eligibility B-2: Indivi dual Cost Limit (1 of 2) community-based ser it.
-The following individual cost limit applies when determining whether to deny home and vices or entrance to the waiver to an otherwise eligible individual (select one).
-Please note that a statindividual cost limit for the purposes of determining eligibility for the waiver: No Cost Limit.
+The following transition planning procedures are employed for participants who will reach the waiver's maximum age limit.

+B-2: Individual Cost Limit (1 of 2)

+a.
+Individual Cost Limit.
+The following individual cost limit applies when determining whether to deny home and community-based services or entrance to the waiver to an otherwise eligible individual (select one).
+Please note that a state may have only ONE individual cost limit for the purposes of determining eligibility for the waiver:

+No Cost Limit.
 The state does not apply an individual cost limit.
-Do not complete Item B-2-b or item B-2-c. individual when that individual v the state reasonably expects that the cost of the home and community-based services furnished to yould exceed the cost of a level of care specified for the waiver up to an amount specified by the state B-2-b and B-2-c.
-The limit specif ried by the state is (select one) A level high her than 100% of the institutional average.
-Specify the percentage: Other Specify: eligible individu st Limit.
-Pursuant to 42 CFR 441.301(a)(3), the state refuses entrance to the waiver to any otherwise all when the state reasonably expects that the cost of the home and community-based services individual would exceed 100% of the cost of the level of care specified for the waiver.
-Complete B-2-c . individual when er Than Institutional Costs.
-The state refuses entrance to the waiver to any otherwise qualified the state reasonably expects that the cost of home and community-based services furnished to that dexceed the following amount specified by the state that is less than the cost of a level of care waiver. = -:- s of the limit, including evidence that the limit is sufficient to assure the health and welfare of waiver mplete Items B-2-b and B-2-c.
+Do not complete Item B-2-b or item B-2-c.

+Cost Limit in Excess of Institutional Costs.
+The state refuses entrance to the waiver to any otherwise eligible individual when the state reasonably expects that the cost of the home and community-based services furnished to that individual would exceed the cost of a level of care specified for the waiver up to an amount specified by the state.
+Complete Items B-2-b and B-2-c.

-The cost limit specified by the state is (select one):
+The limit specified by the state is (select one)